Rakka: Actor Model for Racket

 msg : any/c

-Sends a message to a globally registered process.
+Sends to a globally registered process.

 procedure